Prayer Changes Things

-About 19 years ago, my husband and I were ministering in Savannah.
+I would love to tell a story about how prayer changes things.
+In 1991, my husband and I were ministering in Savannah.
 Our church had a ladies prayer group that met once a week for prayer (obviously).
 One week, I was in charge and I suggested that we go from room to room, and then pew to pew and begin to pray specifically for the people that would be in that room or pew or whatever.
 That practice became a norm for us, but let me tell you a story that came from that.

+Yes!
+Prayer changes things.
 So many beautiful babies!
 You can see their pictures above.
 They are all turning 18 now, just graduating from high school or graduating next spring.
 We’re all spread around the country now, but all these children are becoming wonderful adults.

 Our daughter, Mikaela just turned 18 a week ago.
 She’ll be graduating from high school this spring.
 She has been such a blessing to us.
 Every step along the way she has brought us joy.
 There was the joy of a daughter after 3 boys.
 There’s the joy of laughter from her dry humor, the joy of music through violin, guitar, and singing.
-She is now leading worship for the youth and helping out on Sunday night in church.
+She is now leading worship for the youth and helping out on Sunday night in worship.
 And then, there’s the joy of love and care as she has stepped in selflessly the past three years while I struggle with chronic pain.
 I thank God every day for blessings that come “late”!

 It is now 2018, Our Joy of Life got married this year after several years of waiting and praying for God’s plan to come to fruition.